CWFHC CWFHC

 Q6: What are your short term goals for weightlifting (1-2 years)?

-Among the many I have, break the 109+ Canadian records, represent Canada at Commonwealth Games in 2022 and the Pan Am Games in 2023.
+Among the many I have, break the 109+ Canadian records, and represent Canada at the Pan Am Games in 2023.

 Q7: What are your long term goals for weightlifting?
 (3 + years)